Few things are more adorable than a chinchilla.

 A guinea pig, on the other hand, will not try an escape as much in the early days of ownership and is easier to get in and out of the cage.

 The best way to ensure your chinchilla behaves in the same fashion is to work with it every day, so it can rest assured that you are safe and begin to trust you.

 Once this takes place, both pets can be handled with ease, and both can be cuddly and loving companions.

 However, for those of you with a lack of patience in the beginning days of ownership, you may be better off adopting a guinea pig.

+Both pets are relatively easy to care for when it comes to common health problems.
 They are both rodents, and with proper care and with appropriate diets, they can both remain happy and healthy.

 Overall, I would classify these pets as remarkably similar in this fashion and would not weigh any decision on which pet to adopt based on their potential health concerns later in your ownership.